Importance profiles. Visualization of atomic basis set requirements: Introduction

 More recently, projections to fully numerical atomic wave functions have been used by \citet{VanLenthe2003_JCC_56} to fit Slater-type orbital basis sets.
 Projection techniques have likewise found use in the solid state: reference calculations with plane waves have been used to construct small numerical atomic basis sets.\citep{SanchezPortal1995_SSC_685,SanchezPortal1996_JPCM_3859,Chen2009_PRB_165121,Chen2010_JPCM_445501,Chen2011_JPCM_325501,Lange2011_PRB_85101,Lin2021_PRB_235131} Although these techniques are likewise derivative of the maximal overlap technique of Richardson and coworkers\citep{Richardson1962_JCP_1057,Richardson1963_JCP_796} and its many later applications, this connection does not appear to have been made before in the literature.

-As already hinted above, fully numerical methods (see \citeref{Lehtola2019_IJQC_25968} for a recent review) allow the direct determination of CBS limit total energies and wave functions for Hartree--Fock, density functional theory,\citep{Hohenberg1964_PR_864,Kohn1965_PR_1133} as well as for complete active space self-consistent field calculations, and they are nowadays tractable for systems of appreciable size.\citep{Jensen2017_JPCL_1449,Brakestad2021_JCP_214302,Vaughn2021_JCP_110101,Valeev2023__} All-electron calculations have also become feasible with plane waves recently through the use of a regularized nuclear Coulomb potential.\citep{Gygi2023_JCTC_1300,Lehtola2023_JCTC_4033} These developments merit new attention on the maximal overlap method: a database of fully numerical all-electron wave functions for a set of chemically diverse systems would offer an excellent starting point for fitting novel, systematic and error-balanced AO basis sets with machine learning techniques, for instance.
+As already hinted above, fully numerical methods (see \citeref{Lehtola2019_IJQC_25968} for a recent review) allow the direct determination of CBS limit total energies and wave functions for Hartree--Fock, density functional theory,\citep{Hohenberg1964_PR_864,Kohn1965_PR_1133} as well as for complete active space self-consistent field calculations, and are nowadays tractable for systems of appreciable size.\citep{Jensen2017_JPCL_1449,Brakestad2021_JCP_214302,Vaughn2021_JCP_110101,Valeev2023__} All-electron calculations have recently become feasible with plane waves, as well, through the use of a regularized nuclear Coulomb potential.\citep{Gygi2023_JCTC_1300,Lehtola2023_JCTC_4033} These developments merit new attention on the maximal overlap method: a database of fully numerical all-electron wave functions for a set of chemically diverse systems would offer an excellent starting point for fitting novel, systematic and error-balanced AO basis sets with machine learning techniques, for instance.

 As a key step to building such a database, we point out that the projections involved in the computation of the overlaps can also be used as a visual tool.
 We will introduce \emph{importance profiles} $I(\alpha)$ that measure the projection of a AO test function with parameter $\alpha$ (here the exponent of a Gaussian or Slater type orbital) onto the fully numerical orbitals of a given system.
 These importance profiles thereby reveal the electronic structure of the system, and can also be used to study what kind of AO basis functions should be used to model the studied system.

-However, we also demonstrate that the importance profiles offer a visual illustration of basis set superposition effects, which arise from the non-orthogonality of AO basis functions on different centers, and which are an unfortunate complication for AO basis set parametrizations.
+The driving idea behind this work was to find out whether the importance profile would offer an unambiguous way to characterize the electronic structure of various molecules: would it be possible to see the differences in polarization effects and optimal polarization exponents for atoms in different molecules, for example H in \ce{H2} \emph{vs }H in HF?
+Quantifying the dissimilarity of the basis set requirements of various molecules would be of great help in constructing the training and test sets of molecules that could be used to optimize new, compact and efficient AO basis sets following the maximal overlap technique of \citeauthor{Richardson1962_JCP_1057}.\citep{Richardson1962_JCP_1057,Richardson1963_JCP_796}